 Our program is based on the learning structure of “Learn-Apply-Innovate”: Throughout the three unique weeks, our participants gather knowledge, apply what they have learned and, then, create on the basis of the intelligence and skills they have gained.

-During the first week, we hold workshops on Law, Social Media, Economics and Political Systems, as well as training sessions on Soft Skills & Rhetorics and Entrepreneurship.
+During the first week, we hold workshops on Civil Society, Journalism & Media, Economics and Political Systems, as well as training sessions on Soft Skills & Rhetorics and Entrepreneurship.
 By participating in panel discussions, lectures and seminars, the participants gather the foundational knowledge that will provide the basis for their work and development in the upcoming weeks.